tyzbit/numerifides/README.md

 essentially enter into a bidding war for the name they want.

-Further, since a numerifide with a Proof of Proof of Work hash with more than one matching character to it’s transaction ID (something that can be precomputed noninteractively), essentially any given reservation of a name comes with it the creating of a “virtual blockchain” with the genesis block being the first reservation of a given name and the difficulty is the Proof of Proof of Work represented by
+Further, since a numerifide with a Proof of Proof of Work hash with more than one matching character to its transaction ID (something that can be precomputed noninteractively), essentially any given reservation of a name comes with it the creating of a “virtual blockchain” with the genesis block being the first reservation of a given name and the difficulty is the Proof of Proof of Work represented by